TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 the correct one.

 In this ending Astarion has failed in his quest for power.
 He remained a spawn, and he will be eternally bound to his hunger and the world of the night.
 On the other hand, even if he can't see himself in a mirror, if he could, now he could look himself in the eyes.
-While he didn't become a vampire, he saved the one thing that remained to him after all of his torment.
+While he didn't become a vampire, he saved the last thing that remained to him after all of his torment.
 His soul.

 ### Shadowheart